 Sustainable learning: The future of learning

-An attempt to practise sustainable learning requires responsive teaching, that is, an instructional strategy that caters for individual needs, encourages the development of skills necessary to meet the goals, and helps students regulate their own learning.
+An attempt to practise sustainable learning requires responsive teaching, that is, an instructional strategy that caters for individual needs that encourages the development of skills necessary to meet the goals and helps students regulate their own learning.
 For this objective to come to fruition, the teachers need to build their instruction on prior knowledge of the learners – their cultural capital, according to pedagogists Lorraine Graham, Jeanette Berman and Anne Bellert.
-With this knowledge, it becomes easy to match learning needs with learning opportunities, and design flexible learning activities interspersed with carefully thought out assessments.
+With this knowledge, it becomes easy to match learning needs with learning opportunities and design flexible learning activities interspersed with carefully thought out assessments.

 Integrated learning: Learning in and for the real world

 The implementation of integrative learning practices has two major parts:

 - Curriculum development: This involves creating a curriculum that caters for multiple intelligences, focuses on developing 21st-century skills and helps students learn at a pace and style that suits them.

 - Assessment and analytics: This involves the evaluation of skills developed according to Bloom’s Taxonomy with regards to concepts studied and analysis of performance for effective remediation.

 The idea of an integrated curriculum is to create a web of learning material.
 Gone are the days of scrolling through pages and pages of text explaining concepts.
 Books nowadays have the ability to redirect learners to engaging explanations in multimedia formats with the help of hotlinks.
 This not only helps learners who are not comfortable with conventional literacy skills but enables all learners to gain multiple perspectives, thus enriching their learning experience.

 The curriculum itself needs to make scope for interlinking of disciplines, capstone projects on themes, civic engagement, blended learning, peer learning etc., to integrate the use and further the development of skills such as creativity, critical thinking, communication and collaboration.